 Notary (6 hours)

 This course is designed to prepare students to be commissioned/appointed as a Notary Public.
-A valid driver’s license or photo identification is required and one must be a high school/GED graduate.
-You must have the book Notary Public Guidebook for North Carolina, 11th edition to be a Notary.
-It may be purchased from Elizabeth City Campus Bookstore at 252-331-5964 or Downtown Books in Manteo at 252-473-1056.
+The book and a valid driver’s license or photo identification is required and one must be a high school/GED graduate.
+Notary Public Guidebook for North Carolina, 11th edition 2016 is required to own and can be purchased from Elizabeth City Campus Bookstore at 252-331-5964 or Downtown Books in Manteo at 252-473-1056.
 You’ll be responsible for mailing in notary certificate fee to the state after successful completion of the class/test.
 If you have an unexpired commission and need to renew, please go online to the North Carolina Secretary of State website.
-Class includes a lunch break on your own.
+Please preregister.